 If you’ve got questions like what is a hard bounce in email marketing? and how do I even calculate my bounce rate? you’re not alone.

-Your email bounce rate refers to the percentage of emails that “bounce” back to you (a.k.a. they don’t send).
+Your email bounce rate refers to the percentage of emails that “bounce” back to you (a.k.a. they don’t get delivered).
 The lower the bounce rate the better, as this means that more emails than not are landing where they should.

 There’s a simple equation to work out your bounce rate as a percentage: